WeblateOrg/weblate/docs/admin/machine.rst

 Machine translation service provided by Google Cloud services.

 This services differs from the former one by having another mean of authentication.
-To enable service, add ``weblate.machinery.google.GoogleTranslationAdvanced`` to :setting:`MT_SERVICES` and set
+To enable service, add ``weblate.machinery.google.GoogleTranslationV3`` to :setting:`MT_SERVICES` and set

  - :setting:`MT_GOOGLE_CREDENTIALS`